Join the opening of the exhibition

 This question may seem to be pure gibberish but actually, you can get the answer in the exhibition Fe by composer and visual artist Alex Mørch.
 It is not a question to be answered with words.
 You must experience the answer.
 Iron has a certain sound and bunkers have certain acoustics.

 We all know iron.
 It is everywhere.
 We know how it looks and how it feels.
-Indeed, iron is the most common chemical element on Earth.
+Indeed, iron is one of the most common chemical element on Earth.
 Yet, even the things we know best have unknown qualities.
 We may be surprised how the most common material can give us new experiences.

 Fe is the symbol for iron in the periodic table.
 Also ”fe” means fairy in Danish, which makes one think of fairytales and magical creatures.
 An obviuous question would be: What does fairies and this exhibition have in common?
 One answer might be that this exhibition gives us an experience which could be called magical.
 Magic is in many ways the opposite of iron.
 Iron is a concrete, common and natural material which, at first glance, may seem boring.
 Magic, on the other hand, is erratic, unusual, supernatural and exciting.
 Mørch’s exhibition shows us how the most common material can become a medium of unexpected experiences.
 The common iron is orchestrated so that is becomes unusual, fascinating and enticing.